-Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems and Solutions
+Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems & Solutions

-Calathea Medallion Plant (Calathea veitchiana) grows best in medium to bright indirect light, average warmth, above average humidity and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding in the growing season.
+Calathea Medallion Plant (Calathea veitchiana) grows best in medium to bright indirect light, warm and humid conditions, and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

 Calathea veitchiana is one of the popular Calathea varieties and bears large, beautifully, patterned leaves with purple undersides.